johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 ## Reallocation of Probability Mass

 Another way of looking at this is that the 50% "probability mass" previously allocated to the first possibility is reallocated to the remaining possibilities.
 You can visualize this if we plot the prior and posterior probabilities as bar charts.
-The total volume of the bars in each of the two charts below is 100%.
-The 50% probability mass assigned to the first possibility in the prior is reallocated to the remaining two possibilities in the posterior.
+The total volume of the bars in each of the two charts below is the same: 100%.
+The 50% probability mass that was previously allocated to the first possibility in the prior is reallocated to the remaining two possibilities in the posterior.

 <!--
      Prior Probabilities                        Posterior Probabilities (After body found)